 Insulate and ventilate the attic

 Proper insulation in the attic will lessen the amount of heat that reaches the second floor.
-You should also make sure that the attic is ventilated to get as much heat and moisture out as possible.
-An attic fan will also help circulate the air, which in turn decreases the amount of hot air that reaches the second floor.
+You should also ensure the attic is ventilated to get as much heat and moisture out as possible.
+An attic fan will also help circulate the air, decreasing the amount of hot air that reaches the second floor.

 Close some, but not all, supply vents on the first floor for better circulation to the second floor.
 Also, make sure nothing blocks your vents upstairs, and that your air-return vents are open.